 Internal student transfers are reviewed on a case-by-case basis by the staff of Perspectives Charter Schools.
-A student may have the opportunity to transfer at the beginning of a school year, internally, to another campus if he or she is on track to graduate, meets the requested school's academic and discipline requirements, and if space is available.
+A student may have the opportunity to transfer at the beginning of a school year, internally, to another campus if he or she is on track to graduate and if space is available.
 Perspectives cannot guarantee that internal transfers will be readily available for all interested students due to space restrictions.

-Internal student transfers should be completed and turned in to the school office prior to the 2021-2022 Annual Lottery, held in February each year.
+Internal student transfers should be completed and turned in to the school office prior to the 2022-2023 Annual Lottery, held in February each year.
 This year's lottery date was scheduled for Friday, February 12, 2022.
 Families will be notified by the Director of Student Enrollment once a decision is made.
 If the number of Internal student transfers received for an individual campus exceeds the number of open spaces available, Perspectives Charter Schools will conduct an internal blind lottery to fill those seats.

-Requests received after the 2022-2022 Annual Lottery will be placed on a wait list, and reviewed once offers have been made to lottery participants.
+Requests received after the 2022-2023 Annual Lottery will be placed on a wait list, and reviewed once offers have been made to lottery participants.

-The staff of Perspectives Charter Schools strongly discourages students from enrolling at a campus under the sole pretense of transferring to a different campus, as these transfers are based on space availability.
+The staff of Perspectives Charter Schools strongly discourages students from enrolling at a campus under the sole pretense of transferring to a different campus, as these transfers are based on space availability. .